Eastern Theater Command: 72nd Group Army

-The 72nd Group Army (第七十二集团军), headquartered in Huzhou City, Zhejiang Province, originates from the 1930 activation of the 2nd Red Army in Hunan which took part in Mao's famous Long March.
+The 72nd Group Army (第七十二集团军), headquartered in Huzhou, Zhejiang Province, originates from the 1930 activation of the 2nd Red Army in Hunan which took part in Mao's famous Long March.
 The 2nd Red Army was reorganized and redesignated as the 1st Corps in February 1947 taking an active role in the Chinese Civil War include in the battles for Shanzong, Fumei, and Longdong.
 In April 1953, 1st Corps was deployed to the Korean War but returned to China after only a few months with the conflict's cessation.
 In 2017, with the transformation of military regions to theater commands, the PLAGF 1st Corps was reorganized and redesignated as the 72nd Ground Army.
 The 72nd Group Army is understood to consist of the below units.